| |

 minerals.
 Iron can cause amber-colored pool water, that will

-appear as green against the blue pool liner.
+against the blue pool liner.
 I suggest that

 you have the water tested for iron and copper.
 Their